civican/legisinfo/42-1/bills/C-81/bill_text.md

 Whereas Canada is a State Party to the United Nations Convention on the Rights of Persons with Disabilities and Canada has agreed to take appropriate measures respecting accessibility and to develop and monitor minimum accessibility standards;

-Whereas barriers to accessibility can impact all Canadians, in particular those with disabilities and their families, and can prevent persons with disabilities from achieving their full and equal participation in society;
+Whereas barriers to accessibility can impact all **persons in Canada**, in particular those with disabilities and their families, and can prevent persons with disabilities from achieving their full and equal participation in society;

-And whereas Parliament considers that it is essential to ensure the economic, social and civic participation of all Canadians, regardless of their abilities or disabilities, and to allow them to fully exercise their rights and responsibilities in a barrier-free Canada;
+And whereas Parliament considers that it is essential to ensure the economic, social and civic participation of all **persons in Canada**, regardless of their disabilities, and to allow them to fully exercise their rights and responsibilities in a barrier-free Canada;

 Now, therefore, Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows: